Turbash/fall/README.md

 ## A pygame simulator to showcase the physics that works around black holes

 This is a physics simulator to show the physics that works around a back hole in as much detail as possible.
-Still in development.
+Developed with inspiration from youtube tutorials.

+- You can choose between two modes: interstellar and custom

+- in interstellar, mode u will see a fixed size black hole.

+- in cutom mode, u can change the mass of the black hole and metres per pixel of the simulation from settings

+- in both the modes, you can generate light rays in ur desired directions

+- there is interstellar background music playing in the background.

+- overall a cool experience too see how light will be effected near a black hole.

 ## Requirements